drshahizan/software-engineering/proposal/submission/sec02/Allen/readme.md

 - PHP: a server-side scripting language that is commonly used for web development.
 It is often used to create dynamic web pages and database-driven applications.

-- Python: a versatile programming language that can be used for a variety of tasks, including web development.
-It is often used for backend development and data processing.

-- Ruby: a dynamic, object-oriented programming language that is often used for web development.
-It is often used with the Ruby on Rails web application framework.

 - Java: a popular programming language for web development, particularly for enterprise applications.
 It is often used with the Spring Framework and other Java-based web development frameworks.

 - TypeScript: a superset of JavaScript that adds additional features, such as static typing, to improve code maintainability and scalability.

 #### Frameworks:

-- Django: a high-level Python web framework that follows the model-view-controller (MVC) architectural pattern.
-It includes a built-in admin panel, user authentication, and a powerful ORM for working with databases.

-- Ruby on Rails: a popular web framework for building database-driven web applications.
-It emphasizes convention over configuration and uses the Model-View-Controller (MVC) architecture.

-- Laravel: a PHP web framework that follows the Model-View-Controller (MVC) architectural pattern.
-It includes a built-in ORM for working with databases, as well as tools for user authentication and authorization.

 - Express.js: a popular Node.js web framework that is designed for building web applications and APIs.
 It is known for its simplicity and flexibility.